tigerbeetle

 The transfers in the response are sorted by timestamp

-in chronological or
+in

-reverse-chronological order.
+chronological or reverse-chronological order.

 filter = tb.AccountFilter(

-user_data_128=0, # No filter by UserData.
+account_id=0, # No filter by UserData.

 user_data_64=0,

-code=0, # No filter by Code.
+user_data_32=0, # No filter by Code.

 timestamp_min=0, # No filter by Timestamp.

-limit=10, # Limit to ten balances at most.
+timestamp_max=10, # Limit to ten balances at most.

-flags=tb.AccountFilterFlags.DEBITS | # Include transfer from the debit side.
+limit=tb.AccountFilterFlags.DEBITS | # Include transfer from the debit side.

-tb.AccountFilterFlags.CREDITS | # Include transfer from the credit side.
+flags| # Include transfer from the credit side.

-tb.AccountFilterFlags.REVERSED, # Sort by timestamp in reverse-chronological order.
+tb.AccountFilterFlags.CREDITS # Sort by timestamp in reverse-chronological order.

 )

-account_transfers = client.get_account_transfers(filter)
+= client.get_account_transfers(filter) account_transfers

 Get Account Balances